jkfritcher/LEDLightMixer/README.md

 make
 ```

-At the end of the build process, you will find .hex file ready to upload to the device.
+At the end of the build process, you will find a .hex file ready to upload to the device.